SharveshGuru/DN4.0-Java-FSE-Deepskilling-Handson-6384433/README.md

 ## Folder Organization

 - **Week Folders**: Each week's folder contains the source code files, implementations, and solutions for that week's hands-on exercises.
-- **Exercise Documents**: Word documents in the root directory contain compiled handson exercise solutions for each respective week.
+- **Exercise Documents**: Word documents in the root directory contain compiled hands-on exercise solutions for each respective week.

 ## Weekly Content Overview